Ford Sport Trac Review (by Owner)

 Article and Pictures by Mark Trotta

-One-half pickup, one-half SUV, the Ford Explorer Sport Trac started the sport utility truck genre.
+One-half pickup and one-half SUV, the Ford Explorer Sport Trac started the sport utility truck genre.
 Production ran from 2001 through 2010 (no 2006 model was produced).

 The truck in the above picture is my second Ford Sport Trac.
 The first was a 2001 model (also blue) and driven daily until 2014, when I sold it and bought this second-hand 2008 model.